Kristin Thompson

 Kristin Thompson (born 1950) is an American film theorist and author whose research interests include the close formal analysis of films, the history of film styles, and "quality television," a genre akin to art film.
 She wrote two scholarly books in the 1980s which used an analytical technique called neoformalism.
-As well, she has co-authored two widely used film studies textbooks with her husband David Bordwell.
+She also co-authored two widely used film studies textbooks with her husband David Bordwell.

 Career

 1970s and 1980s

 Thompson earned her master's degree in film studies at the University of Iowa (1973) and a Ph.D. in film studies at the University of Wisconsin–Madison.
 She has held teaching positions at the University of Wisconsin, the University of Iowa, Indiana University, the University of Amsterdam, and the University of Stockholm.